EduardoAC/eduardo-cv-frontend-web/content/posts/mitigating-cache-poisoning-in-aws-cloudfront.md

 An attacker had found a way to manipulate request headers so that AWS CloudFront cached an error response, and then served that poisoned error back to all subsequent users.

 As frontend engineers, we're often focused on build pipelines, performance budgets, and bundle optimisation.
-But when your CDN cache turns against you, the whole frontend collapses — fast.
+But when your CDN cache turns against you, the whole frontend collapses, fast.